 Before the inclusion of technology, all movement and storage works were done manually.
 Some labors were responsible for performing these tasks.
 They were responsible for all the loading and unloading work.

-Poor material handling results in frequent accidents on-site because of poor work conditions.
-A proper and well-thought material handling also takes care of people performing the work of material handling.
+Poor results in frequent accidents on-site because of poor work conditions.
+A proper and well-thought material handling also takes care of people performing the work.

 4. Enhanced distribution

 Distribution means the delivery of final goods to the retailers and wholesalers.
 A lot of material gets damaged during transportation because of poor packing and poor storage.